-Switch Selectable objects Description selecting one dimension in the group. $\mapsto$ Single dimensions You can select single drawing dimensions.
-Grids You can select grids in dra : Grid lines You can select single grid lines in drawings. و Detail marks You can select details marks in drawings.
+Switch Selectable objects Description selecting one dimension in the group. ++ Single dimensions You can select single drawing dimensions.
+Grids You can select grids in drawings. !: Grid lines You can select single grid lines in drawings. ھر Detail marks You can select details marks in drawings.
 Plugins You can select custom plugins in drawings.

-3.6 Snapping toolbar
+4.7 Snapping toolbar

-Use the snap switches on the Snapping toolbar to control which positions you can pick in the model or drawing.
+Use the snap switches on the Snapping toolbar to control which positions you can pick in the model or drawing to place objects.
 By using snap switches, you can position objects precisely without having to know the coordinates.
 Use the Snapping toolbar to activate snap switches and to access additional snapping options.